-Students can complete ECC's Advanced Addiction Counselor Training Program in as little as three semesters, but it often takes students a little longer.
+You can complete the Advanced Addiction Counselor Training Program in as little as three semesters, but it often takes students a little longer.
 Time to completion is affected by many factors, including the number of credits you can transfer in and how many classes you're able to fit into your schedule each semester.
-Upon passing the exam, you will be a Certified Alcohol and Drug Abuse Counselor (CADC).

 Can I become a human services counselor without an advanced degree in Illinois?

 A postgraduate degree (master's or doctorate) is not required to become a human services counselor.
 There are many opportunities for those with an associate degree or a certificate.
-It's a good way to start a career.
-Some students choose to pursue a bachelor's degree at a four-year college in counseling, social work, and psychology.
+It's an excellent way to start a career.
+Once you've completed the program, you'll be eligible to take the Certified Alcohol and Other Drug Abuse Counselor examination.
+Upon passing that exam, you will be a Certified Alcohol and Drug Counselor (CADC), a credential in Illinois.
+Some students pursue a bachelor's degree at a four-year college in counseling, social work, and psychology.

 Learn more about the Human Services Department at ECC!

 Earning an AAS degree or certificate in Human Services at Elgin Community College can set your career in motion.Apply today